The X Files is a 1998 USA Sci-Fi mystery thriller by Rob Bowman. With David Duchovny, Gillian Anderson and John Neville.

 version has been the official worldwide TV release ever since.
 The uncut version is generally available on home video releases as an alternative version.

-investigate the death of a newborn child found in a shallow grave on the outskirts of a small town.
+the death of a newborn child found in a shallow grave on the outskirts of a small town.
 Mulder loves the locale and thinks it's small-town America at its best.
 It even has a sheriff by the name of Andy Taylor.
-Sheriff Taylor is highly
+Sheriff Taylor is highly reluctant to

-reluctant to investigate the family nearest where the baby was found however.
+investigate the family nearest where the baby was found however.
 He tells the agents that the three brothers who live there are all simple, the product of generations of inbreeding in the Peacock family.
-When the Sheriff is killed, all
+When the Sheriff is killed, all evidence points to

 Thanks to David, November 2017: Episode 2 mutated